 None at all.
 It's just purely word of mouth.
-But

-you've mentioned people being impressed at Royal National Orthopaedic Hospital by the results.
-Yes, we've had, we haven't had direct contact with him now.
-But he was he was interested via his, his patient who came back with improved, improved from structural changes.
-I think this is a slow burn, because even though it's been around for 25 years or so, in, in, in Czech Republic is taken on board fully in Germany is now across in Korea.
-It's torn across many, many countries.
+But you've mentioned people being impressed at Royal National Orthopaedic Hospital by the results.

+Yes, we've had, we haven't had direct contact with him, no. But he was interested via his patient who came back with improved structural changes.
+I think this is a slow burn, because even though it's been around for 25 years or so in Czech Republic, it's taken on board fully in Germany, it's now across in Korea.
+It's taught across many, many countries.
 And I don't know why it's taken time to get to England.
-I'm not the kind of person I'm not the forthright person gonna go out there.
-I'm not your kind of thing of the word.
-Evangelist.
-Yeah, almost not quite that.
-Gone.
-But I'm not that person who's going to stand up in front of people to say, right, this is what you need to do.
-Given the opportunity here, I thought it needs to be discussed, because I think it's the kind of thing this is it would cross many disciplines, because it gives people that facility to look after themselves in a better way.
+I'm not the kind of person, I'm not the forthright person, gonna go out there, I'm not your... can't think of the word.